deathworlders/online/content/books/deathworlders/chapter-49-division.md

 It felt good to climb trees again.
 Vemik hadn’t noticed how tight his shoulders and back had been feeling until finally he got himself up a Ketta and moving from branch to branch.
 By the time they reached the village he felt half a finger-length taller, and much more comfortable.

 They picked up a Werne on the way home, a young solitary bull who’d only just been exiled by his herd.
 Lone bulls could be canny, but only with experience.
-Against two skilled hunters, the Werne didn’t stand a change.
+Against two skilled hunters, the Werne didn’t stand a chance.
 Yan scared it, Vemik dropped on it as it fled under his perch, and jammed his knife into the base of its skull.
 It bucked once, and died instantly.

 It was healthy and well-fed too!
 A fine kill to bring home to the tribe, and to his family.

-Now, he was sitting around while the Singer cooked and tried to encourage his daughter to relax and learn to say “Tawa” for her father.
+Now, he was sitting around while the Singer cooked and tried to encourage his son to relax and learn to say “Tawa” for his father.
 With some success, too.
-The little one had picked up that her mother didn’t object to this man holding her, and was chewing on the end of her tail while considering Vemik with big, curious eyes.
+The little one had picked up that his mother didn’t object to this man holding him, and was chewing on the end of his tail while considering Vemik with big, curious eyes.

 The Singer, meanwhile, was puzzling over the attack.